Real or Fake News? Let Statistics Help: 7 Questions to Ask

 May 12, 2017

-There is a lot of discussion today about whether the stories we see in the news are real or fake.
+There is a lot of discussion about whether the stories we see in the news are real or fake.
 Statistical thinking can help you assess the validity of reports, claims from a new study, or other conclusions flashing through your social media feed.
 Here are a few tips from statisticians – experts in the scientific discipline of learning from data – for how to separate fact from fiction, science from salesmanship, precision from propaganda.

 Is the source trustworthy?

-Data are gathered and reported on a nearly constant basis by organizations ranging from major academic institutions to small independent groups.
+Data is gathered and reported on a nearly constant basis by organizations ranging from major academic institutions to small independent groups.
 If the source of the data is unfamiliar to you, take a few minutes to dig into its background.
 If the source is cited in an academic or government publication, chances are, it’s credible.

 Does the source have an interest in a particular result?